Imperial Hydropathic Hotel Co v Hampson

 Imperial Hydropathic Hotel Co, Blackpool v Hampson (1883) 23 Ch D 1 is a UK company law case, concerning the interpretation of a company's articles of association.
 On the specific facts it has been superseded by the Companies Act 2006 section 168, which allows a director to be removed through an ordinary majority resolution of the general meeting.

 Facts

 The articles of association of the Imperial Hydropathic Hotel Co (now The Imperial Hotel Blackpool) stated that the directors should hold office for three years and retire by rotation.
 At a general meeting, the shareholders passed a resolution to remove two directors who were not yet due to retire, and elected two others instead.
 The company claimed the directors had been validly removed.

 Judgment

 The Court of Appeal held that the company's articles could not be disregarded through a shareholder resolution.
 Where a company's articles limit the general meeting's power, the articles must be formally amended first, and may not simply be ignored, even with a majority large enough to change the articles.
-Lord Jessel MR gave the first judgment.
+Sir George Jessel MR gave the first judgment.